anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There is only one success - to be able to spend your life in your own way.
+Quote: What is not started today is never finished tomorrow.

-By: Christopher Morley
+By: Johann Wolfgang von Goethe